Leafwing-Studios/fop-rules/docs/character-options/classes/runeseeker.md

 - **Breadth:** Uncover one new treasure found in that font of power at random for every five points of your skill check result.
 - **Depth:** Choose one treasure that you have previously uncovered, or one treasure that you currently possess.
 For every ten points of your skill check result, you may learn the answer to one question of your choice about that treasure.

+## Runic Alteration: Style

+At level 7, you master your fourth and final technique; adding a unique twist to the runes that you inscribe that embodies the essential nature of your school of magic.
+Learn one of the three alterations described in the section for your school of magic, found at the end of this class description.
+Whenever you cast a spell, you may choose to apply any number of alterations that you know.

+## Field Notes

+At level 10, you learn to take full advantage of the unique academic opportunities provided by subjecting yourself to intense and unusual danger.
+Whenever you gain a Resolve, also gain the benefit of the Prepare downtime activity, focusing on the academic skill associated with your school of magic.

 ## Runic Alteration: Accent

-At level 7, you master your second technique; adding an accent to the inscribed rune that causes it to be more effective in some circumstances, but less in others.
+At level 11, you master your third technique; adding an accent to the inscribed rune that causes it to be more effective in some circumstances, but less in others.
 Learn one of the following three alterations.
 Whenever you cast a spell, you may choose to apply any number of alterations that you know.

 ### Point-blank Alteration